John Knox (artist)

 John Knox (1778-1845) was a 19th-century Scottish landscape artist who painted in the style of Alexander Nasmyth.
 He is noted for adopting unusual positions from which to paint, such as mountaintops.

 Works

-John Knox was “An important and influential figure in the history of Scottish landscape art.”, quoted by Peter McEwan.
+John Knox was "An important and influential figure in the history of Scottish landscape art.", quoted by Peter McEwan.

-Knox was a part of the early 19^{th} century Scottish ‘topographic’ or landscape tradition which developed in that period, the leading proponent being Alexander Nasmyth.
+Knox was a part of the early 19th-century Scottish 'topographic' or landscape tradition which developed in that period, the leading proponent being Alexander Nasmyth.
 He worked very much in the manner of Alexander Nasmyth and may indeed have been a pupil of his for a time.
 However, he developed his own style of landscape painting, favouring broad sweeping views, often from high elevation locations.